 Core vaccines are recommended for all dogs, regardless of breed, size or location.
 All dogs will see these life-threatening diseases in their lifetime.
-If it didn’t kill them and they were lucky enough to recover, they would still suffer the side effects for the rest of their lives.
-The core vaccines include distemper, adenovirus, parvovirus and rabies (required by law).
+If it didn’t kill them and they were lucky enough to recover, they would still suffer from side effects for the rest of their lives.
+The core vaccines include Distemper, Adenovirus, Parvovirus and Rabies (required by law).

 Non-core vaccines are reserved for pets with unique exposure risks or needs.
-These include leptospirosis, kennel cough, corona virus, giardia and Lyme disease.
+These include Leptospirosis, Kennel Cough, Coronavirus, Giardia and Lyme disease.
 If any of these diseases are prominent in your area, you may want to consider vaccinating for them.
-If your dog will visit the groomer’s or kennel often, the kennel cough (bordetella bronchiseptica) vaccine may be recommended as well.
+If your dog visits the groomer or kennel often, the Kennel Cough (Bordetella Bronchiseptica) vaccine may be recommended as well.

 Standard 5-way vaccines

-may include the parainfluenza virus as well.
-The non-core options should be added if your dog’s lifestyle or area of the country exposes it to these diseases.
-Talk to your veterinarian for more specific recommendations for your dog.
+may include the Parainfluenza virus, as well.
+The non-core options should be added if your dog’s lifestyle or area of the country exposes him to these diseases.
+Talk to your veterinarian for more specific recommendations concerning your dog.